 This late October morning was ideal for those visiting Portland’s Forest Park, one of the country’s largest urban oases.
 A spectacular array of colors dotted the trees’ branches and peppered the ground.
 We all tried to hold onto autumn’s glory in our own way—choosing different subjects and angles to capture the moment before winter’s rains washed it away.

-If you enjoyed this story in our A Picture Is Worth 1,000 Characters™ series, you may also enjoy two other stories about the beauty of autumn in a Vietnam Memorial and by a lake in Vermont.
+If you enjoyed this story in our A Picture Is Worth 1,000 Characters™ series, you may also enjoy three other stories about the beauty of autumn in a Vietnam Memorial, by a lake in Vermont or a trail in Minneapolis.
 We also invite you to check out the books in our series.